 There are many separatist organizations fighting battles for sovereignty in our world of nation states.
-Whether or not a given group is a terrorist organization in a given jurisdiction is simply a matter of legal definition.
+While the methods many of these groups use include acts of terror, whether or not a given group is a terrorist organization in a given jurisdiction, at a given time, is simply a matter of legal definition.
 In Malaysia, possibly due to the combination of the pro Elam sentiments of Malaysian Tamils and the complexity of our communal politics, the LTTE was not so designated during the course of the Elam conflict which ended in 2009.
 It was only in 2014 that Malaysia finally designated the LTTE a terrorist organization.
 Technically speaking, regardless of emotional, political or moral considerations, this designation can not be disputed.
 There is, however, one very pertinent question that can be asked – Does this terrorist organization – the LTTE, even exist!

 The Tamil separatist struggle ended with the decimation and the dissolution of the LTTE.
 The utter destruction of this organization was confirmed in a European Court of Justice ruling that stated that the LTTE should be removed from the EU’s terrorism list as there was no evidence of a risk of attacks after its military defeat in 2009.
 In this light, the cases of the 12 Malaysian Indians, charged with supporting the LTTE, might turn an ontological question – can it ‘be’ a crime to support a criminal organization that has ceased to ‘be’? … beginning to look like a Monty Python Norwegian Blue! … the Dead Parrot sketch no? … more in On being a Malaysian Tamil 4